Creating SEO-friendly URLs: Best Practices & Examples

 Reviewed by

 Are URLs important for users and SEO?
 In short, yes, they are.
-Of course, page load speed, content quality, the right target keywords, and other factors may have a bigger effect on your SEO, but bad URLs can sabotage your rankings too.
+Although factors like page load speed, content quality, and having the right target keywords generally have a more dramatic effect on your SEO, having URLs that are not SEO-friendly can also sabotage your rankings.
 Here, we will provide up-to-date information about URLs, their structure, types, and ways to optimize them properly.

 What is a URL address of a website